Learn how to make gumbo, with recipes and notes for making different types of gumbo, from Cajun style to Creole style, with many tips and techniques.

 Some cooks continue to develop their roux until it is very dark chocolate brown, almost black in color.
 Again, the choice is yours.

 This is after about 20 minutes.
-If you keep cooking and stirring, the roux will turn to a dark chocolate brown color.
-A darker roux will result in a thinner final gumbo in most cases.
+If you keep cooking and stirring, the roux will turn to a brown roux the color of chocolate.
+A dark roux will result in a thinner final gumbo in most cases.